zz22394/presto/presto-docs/src/main/sphinx/installation/installation-yarn.rst

           <value>master:2181</value>
       </property>

--  Configure path where slide packages will be installed
+-  Configure path where slider packages will be installed

 ::